Chopstickers

 - Laser engraving service for chopsticks.

-※Note : The chopsticks provided are sustainable items made from lumber offcuts.
+※Note : The practice chopsticks provided are sustainable items made from lumber offcuts.

 These are single-use practice items.
 Cannot be reused.